Powered by Amazon, Audible connects to a multitude of players, tablets, smartphones and all that. Shop at Audible

 Request from Your Public Library!

 Many LGBT books are available through interlibrary loan.
 So ask!
-This encourages collection librarians to order copies for their own collection.
-This helps authors.
-This helps the LGBT kids out there who fear to check out the book.
+This encourages collection librarians to order copies for their own collection and stare down the bullies who want ALL LGBTQ+ books removed.
+It also helps authors!
+(Extra bonus: it helps the LGBT kids out there who fear to check out the book and will read it in the library.)
 A library should reflect the needs of their entire community.
 That means you too.

 Ebooks and Audio Books

 Ask your Librarian how to get eBooks!
-If offered, you can download to your devices and read through a service like Overdrive.
+If offered, you can download to your devices and read through a service like Libby or Hoopla.
 For free.
 If your local library doesn’t have the digital books you want, request them.
 See above about helping the author and LGBT teens.
 While many libraries readily order print LGBT books, the digital shelves are woefully bare.